raulonlab/crypto-band-indicators/README.md

 ### Rebalance

-Applies a rebalance percentage of the position between BTC and USDT depending on the indicator band.
+Applies a rebalance of the position of BTC over the total value depending on the indicator band.
 The better band index, the more percentage of BTC against USDT is kept in the wallet over the total value in USDT.

 #### Parameters
 - **rebalance_percents**: Rebalance percentages of BTC over USDT for each band.
 Ex: [85, 65, 50, 15, 10]